|Nutrition Facts (per serving)|

 In a separate bowl, sift the flour with the cornstarch.

 Gradually add the flour and cornstarch mixture into the cream cheese batter.
 Whisk until incorporated.

 Add the egg yolks and sugar into the batter and whisk until smooth.

 Add the salt and lemon juice and lightly whisk to mix together.
 Set aside while you prepare the meringue.

 Make the Meringue

-Once opaque, add the cream of tartar all at once and continue to mix.
-The meringue will start to turn bright white and glossy.
-Now, add the sugar in three parts, whisking each time until thoroughly mixed.
+Gradually add the sugar, a tablespoon at a time. whisking well until thoroughly mixed.
 The meringue will soon be thick, firm, and shiny.
-When you lift the beaters from the mixture, it will stand in firm peaks.
+When you lift the beaters from the mixture, it should stand in firm peaks.

-Bake the Cake
+Bake the Cheesecake

-The cheesecake can be placed in an airtight container and will keep for 24 hours in the refrigerator.
+The cheesecake can be placed in an airtight container and will keep for 48 hours in the refrigerator.